4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/01-Hello_World/README.md

 # `01` Hello World

-In JavaScript, we use `console.log` to make the computer write anything we want (the content of a variable, a given string, etc.) in something called `the console`.
+In JavaScript, we use `console.log()` to make the computer write anything we want (the content of a variable, a given string, etc.) in something called **the console**.

-Every language has a console, as it was the only way to interact with the users at the beginning (before the Windows or MacOS arrived).
+Every language has a console, as it was the only way to interact with the users at the beginning (before Windows or MacOS arrived).

-Today, printing in the console is used mostly as a monitoring tool, ideal to leave a trace of the content of variables during the program execution.
+Today, printing in the console is mostly used as a monitoring tool, ideal for leaving a trace of the content of variables during program execution.

 This is an example of how to use it: